California Gurls

-A music video for the song was released on June 15, 2010, featuring Perry and her dancers as pieces of a board game, set in the fictional "Candyfornia".
-Perry has said that the inspiration behind the video was artist Will Cotton, who was also the artistic director of the video.
-It has also been noted that the video was influenced by several other works, including Charlie and the Chocolate Factory, Alice's Adventures in Wonderland, and the board game Candyland.
-On December 2, 2010, the song received a Grammy nomination for Best Pop Collaboration with Vocals.
-In 2012, Billboard ranked the song number one on a special The 30 Summer Songs of All Time listing.
+The accompanying music video for "California Gurls" was directed by Mathew Cullen, and depicts Perry and her backup dancers as pieces of a board game, set in the fictional "Candyfornia".
+Perry has said that the inspiration behind the music video was artist Will Cotton, who was also the artistic director for the video.
+It has also been noted that the music video was influenced by several other works, including Charlie and the Chocolate Factory, Alice's Adventures in Wonderland, and the board game Candyland.
+The song would be performed on all of Perry's tours since her California Dreams Tour, alongside her concert residency, Play.
+It was also included in Perry's performance at Pepsi's Super Bowl XLIX halftime show in 2015, at Glendale, Arizona.
+It has also appeared in numerous pieces of media, including the video game Just Dance 3.